dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 there exists a corresponding burn transaction and that it is not spent more than once.

 The following migration RPC calls interact with the `komodod` software, and are made available through the `komodo-cli` software.

+Requerement: the source and destination chains should have the equal CCid parameter and it should be greater than 100 (which means that chains are fungible).

 # MoMoM notarized migration